Who are the Parties Involved in a Life Insurance Policy?

-A life insurance policy is a written contract between the insurance company and the owner of the life insurance contract.
+A life insurance policy is a written contract between a life insurance company and the owner of the life insurance policy.

 There are five basic participants in a life insurance contract:

 This is the person that owns the life insurance policy.

 The agent is the insurance company.

 The insured is the person whose life is being insured by the life insurance policy.

 The Primary Beneficiary